Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pNTCYMAibe8.md

 ### Transcript

-> what's the name of the player character oh that's a good question i have no idea that's a question for hannah maybe she knows maybe we're all maybe maybe the name of the pioneer is is, lol engineer 44 53 45 yeah maybe it's just a number maybe hannah is the name, that's a good question yeah i don't know actually that's a good question
+> what's the name of the player character oh that's a good question I have no idea that's a question for hannah maybe she knows maybe we're all maybe maybe the name of the pioneer is is, lol engineer 44 53 45 yeah maybe it's just a number maybe hannah is the name, that's a good question yeah I don't know actually that's a good question